sathomas/jsDataV.is/src/text/ch7/02-graph.md

     .attr('cy', function(d) { return d.y; });
 ```

-We'll also want to adjust the end points of our edge lines.
+We'll also want to adjust the endpoints of our edge lines.
 For these objects, however, there's a small twist.
 When we initialized the `edges` array, we set the `source` and `target` properties to the indices of the respective nodes in the `nodes` array.
 When the <span class="smcp">D3</span>.js force layout begins execution, it replaces those indices with direct references to the nodes themselves.
 That makes it a little easier for us to find the appropriate coordinates for the lines.

 ``` {.javascript .numberLines}
 edgeSelection